-- It is recommended that participants record many lessons over time and select from them the portions to include on the DVD brought to the practicum course.
+- It is recommended that participants record many lessons over time and select from them the portions to include on the video files brought to the practicum course.

-- The major portion of the DVD should include instruction rather than student or teacher performance.
+- The major portion of the recordings should include instruction rather than student or teacher performance.

-The DVD will be the focal point of the practicum.
-The DVD will be viewed and discussed by the class.
+Your video recordings will be the focal point of the practicum.
+Your recordings will be viewed and discussed by the class.